-Although the ultimate goal of all sleep training methods is to make your baby sleep independently, the no-cry sleep training approach is slightly different.
-Read on as we tell you all you need to know about it.
+Although the ultimate objective of all sleep training methods is for your infant to sleep independently, the no-cry sleep training approach differs slightly.
+Read on to know more about this method and the tips to consider while employing it.

 What Is The No-Cry/ No-Tears Sleep Training Method?